defano/wyldcard/README.md

 `sum`           | Returns the sum of the arguments.
 For example, `sum(1,3,8)` yields `9`.
 `tan`           | Returns the trigonometric tangent of the given argument, represented in radians.
 `target`        | Returns a HyperTalk expression referring to the part that first received the current message.
 For example, `the target` might yield `card button id 13`.
 Note that `the target` is a function, but `target` is a container.
+`themes`        | Returns a comma-separated list of available Java Swing look-and-feels installed on this system.
+The function does not exist in HyperCard.
 `ticks`         | Returns the number of ticks (1/60th second) since the JVM was started.
 `time`          | Returns the time of day in a variety of formats.
 Use `the time`, `the abbrev time`, `the abbreviated time` or `the short time` to yield a time in the format `11:15 AM`; use `the long time` or `the English time` for `11:15:27 AM`.
 `tool`          | Returns the name of the currently selected tool.
 Example: `if the tool is "brush" then answer "Happy painting!"`